In this Training article, we take an in depth look at the concept of 80/20 training.

 This will give her a total of four hours of easy running, plus one hard, but split up into manageable chunks.
 The range of paces keeps things interesting for Bridget.

 Charlie has been running for a long time, and does about 60 miles a week when training for half marathons and marathons.
 This takes them about 8 hours, split over 6 days of running and one rest day.
+Because Charlie is an experienced runner, the training load they can handle is much higher than

 With this much running there is an almost limitless array of ways in which Charlie could structure their training week according to the 80/20 rule.
 This is just one example, taking into account Charlie’s need for longer hard efforts to suit their marathon goals: